 VPN penetration testing explained

 A Virtual Private Network, or VPN, is a gateway to your organizational network.
 While companies often prefer using a VPN for remote access, its importance has only increased by the COVID-19 pandemic.
 We recommended using VPNs as one of the good security practices to follow while working remotely.
 From an attacker’s perspective, finding a VPN means that they are close to a jackpot.
 It is easy to interpret for them that you are using a VPN to protect your sensitive data.
-In this article, we discuss VPN penetration testing and why they should be a part of your penetration testing program.
+In this article, we discuss VPN penetration testing and why it should be a part of your penetration testing program.

 Why do we need to talk about VPN penetration testing?

 So often, we have seen that our clients do not consider their VPN networks in the scope of a penetration test.
 It is easy to overlook VPNs by presuming that they are the most secure part of your network.
 However, this presumption is wrong, and VPNs appear to be attractive targets for attackers.
 Here are some of the reasons why VPN penetration testing is essential: